News and Past Activities

 - SDSS Data Science Day Poster Presentation Prize (2024)

-- SIAM MDS24 Tavel Award (2024)
+- SIAM MDS24 Travel Award (2024)

 - John D. Gannon Endowed Scholarship (2018): Only international student to receive this merit-based scholarship